-3. With the parking brake engaged and your foot on the brake pedal, start the engine and move the gearshift lever through all of the gear ranges.
-Allow sufficient time for each gear to engage.
+3. With the parking brake engaged and your foot on the brake pedal, turn the key to the ACCESSORY position but do not start the engine.
+Turn the wheel to the left to gain access to the check plug.

-4. Latch the gearshift lever in P (Park) and leave the engine running.
+4. Latch the gearshift lever in P (Park) and make sure that the engine is OFF by placing the ignition in the Lock position.